isaracorp/Toolkit-Samples/lms_generate_keys/README.md

 ## Sample Applications

-We have created 3 small sample applications that demonstrate how to use the IQR Toolkit's LMS implementation:
+We have created 3 small sample applications that demonstrate how to use the toolkit's LMS implementation:

 * `lms_generate_keys` takes care of step 1.
 * `lms_sign` takes care of step 3.